The Long Grey Line Farm

 We are eliminating our horse herd and horse equipment.
 Click here for a list.

-BABY BOY GOATS.
-All male babies will be for sale.
-We have four now: one is chocolate, one is pure white, chocolate with white on sides, and one brown and white pinto. $80 each, until weaned, then the price goes up.
+LITTLE BOY GOATS.
+All male babies are for sale.
+We have two now: one is pure white, chocolate with white on one side. $80 each, both for $150.
 All show substance from the meat goat in them.
-They will make good potential herd sires or great pets or for the freezer.
-Sorry, but the females will be retained by the Farm.
+They will make great pets or for the freezer.
+All have been neutered so that there is peace on the farm.
+Place an order early if you want an intact male.
+There will be new babies by the end of the year and all will be for sale.
+Like everything else on this farm, they have received no antibiotics, hormones, insecticides, etc.

 Bait or Compost Worms - Bait Worms - Red Wigglers @ $20/lb or $1.50/cup (18 worms) or European Night Crawlers @ $25/lb or $1.50/cup (15 worms) are available.